-Peter Neumann, The Swiss Bee Research Centre , Honeybee Pathology Section Source.
-Research Fellow (Rhodes University 1999-2001), Emmy Noether Fellow (DFG 2001-2005), Visiting Professor (Rhodes University, since 2003), Christian Wolff Award (MLU Halle-Wittenberg 2003), Visiting Professor (Yunnan Agricultural University, since 2005), International Visiting Fellowship (University of Western Sydney 2005), Visiting Professor (University of Zagreb, since 2010)
+Peter Neumann has many accomplishments including Research Fellow (Rhodes University 1999-2001), Emmy Noether Fellow (DFG 2001-2005), Visiting Professor (Rhodes University, since 2003), Christian Wolff Award (MLU Halle-Wittenberg 2003), Visiting Professor (Yunnan Agricultural University, since 2005), International Visiting Fellowship (University of Western Sydney 2005), and Visiting Professor (University of Zagreb, since 2010).

-Yves Le Conte, I.N.R.A.
-(Institut National de la Recherche Agronomique), Present-2010, Head of the Research Unit UMR 406 Abeilles et Environnement, Research Director at the I.N.R.A.
-(Institut National de la Recherche Agronomique).
-2010-1990, Scientist, Research Director at the I.N.R.A. in charge of programs dealing with behavior, physiologic, genetic and pathology of the honey bee biology.
+Yves Le Conte is the head of the Research Unit UMR 406 Abeilles et Environnement, He is a Research Director at the I.N.R.A.
+(Institut National de la Recherche Agronomique) as Research Director at the I.N.R.A. he is in charge of programs dealing with behavior, physiologic, genetic and pathology of the honey bee biology.

-Marina Doris Meixner, LLH Bieneninstitut Kirchhain, Entomologist.
-International Union for the Study of Social Insects, Entomological Society of America, EurBee (European Bee Research Society)
+Marina Doris Meixner is an Entomologist.
+She is affiliated with the International Union for the Study of Social Insects, Entomological Society of America, and EurBee (European Bee Research Society).

-Eric Mussen, UC Davis, Department of Entomology, Extension Apiculturist – Responded to thousands of individual contacts and cooperated with media personnel from newspapers, radio, and television to provide the best honey bee information possible to their clientele.
+Eric Mussen is an Extension Apiculturist.
+He has Responded to thousands of individual contacts and cooperated with media personnel from newspapers, radio, and television to provide the best honey bee information possible to their clientele.
 He became intimately involved with the organization, development, and management of two national honey bee organizations: the Western Apicultural Society and the American Association of Professional Apiculturists.